Report by: Francis O’Sullivan, AHT

 Attendance

 Students’ attendance is above the national average and is monitored on a weekly basis and analysed in order to target individuals who need support in improving their attendance.
-Absence for 2021/2022 was 6.7%.
-Persistent absence was 19.3%, both figures in the lowest 20% of all schools.
-In 2022/2023, absence was 7.4%, and PAs 17.9%.
-In 2024, absence had decreased to 5.6%, in the lowest 20% of all schools.
+In 24/25, absence was 6.4% (nat avg 8.1%), and persistent absence was 16.8% (nat avg 21.9%), significantly down from the previous year’s 21.3% (nat avg 25.6%).

 Exclusions and incidents

-There was no permanent exclusion at Bentley Wood in 2023-2024, 2022-23, 2021-22 (nat. average = 2), 2020-21, 1 in 2019/2020, and none in the previous three years.
+There was no permanent exclusion at Bentley Wood in 2024-2025, 2023-2024, 2022-23, 2021-22 (nat. average = 2), 2020-21, 1 in 2019-2020, and none in the previous three years.
 The number of girls who are sanctioned with fixed term exclusions / suspension has been kept low as a result of positive behaviour management strategies, strong support from the leadership team, an emphasis on good relationships, and through use of restorative justice approaches, where appropriate.
-The percentage of exclusions for different groups of students are in line with national comparisons.

 The school records and acts upon all incidents of discrimination.
 Where discrimination occurs, we intervene through education, sanctions, parent meetings, and so on as appropriate (see our Equality Information and Objectives statement, and our Anti-Bullying Policy).